 Although grapes have been grown in Washington State since the 1800’s, we are a relatively young wine industry compared to California, but have become the nation’s second largest wine producer, and are consistently ranked among the world’s top wine regions.

-Washington State currently has fifteen designated AVAs (American viticultural areas), of which Lake Chelan is one of the most recent, dated back to 2009 – although grapes were first planted there in 1891!
+Washington State currently has fourteen designated AVAs (American viticultural areas), of which Lake Chelan is one of the most recent, dated back to 2009 – although grapes were first planted there in 1891!

 The winery itself takes its name from the tumbled granite stones found at the site, which were used to line the pond at its heart.